JanAdell/RuinExplorer/README.md

 * F3: Places the player at the end of the first stage.
 * F5: Places the player at the start of the second stage.
 * F6: Places the player at the start of the second stage.
-* F10: God Mode.
+* F9: God Mode.
 Allows free camera control.
+* F11: Switch between 30 fps and uncapped fps.
 * S key: Saves the game.
 * L key: Loads previously saved game.